Content protected from screenshots

 Related Questions

-What is the standard enthalpy change for vaporization of water at 373 K?
+What is the standard enthalpy change for the formation of one mole of CH₄(g)?

 (Current Affairs)